SeLite/SeLite.github.io/Settings.md

   * boolean checkbox
   * file/folder picker

-User's configuration(s) - values of the fields - are stored in 'sets'.
+User's configuration(s) - values of the fields - are stored in _sets_.
 A module can have either

   * exactly one set, or
   * any number of sets; one of them can be selected as default